top of page

 Pitta Dosha Time of Day

-• The first is from 10 am to 2 pm, making this time period the best time to eat the biggest meal of the day.
-It may also be a time when you want to complete more focused work, using that pitta dosha mental sharpness.
-This is not the best time for a person with a pitta dosha constitution or pitta dosha imbalance to be out jogging in the sunshine, because it may create even more heat in the body and may lead to anger, frustration, judgment, and criticism.
+This is not the best time for a person with a Pitta dosha constitution or Pitta dosha imbalance to be out jogging in the sunshine, because it may create even more heat in the body leading to anger, frustration, judgment, and criticism.

 How Does Food Affect the Doshas?